Alex Kirilloff Player Props: Twins vs. Astros

 Astros Pitching Rankings

-- The Astros have the top team ERA among all MLB pitching staffs (3.18).
+- The Astros have a 3.23 team ERA that ranks first across all league pitching staffs.

-- Astros pitchers combine to give up the seventh-fewest home runs in baseball (54 total, one per game).
+- Astros pitchers combine to surrender the eighth-fewest home runs in baseball (56 total, 1.1 per game).

-- The Astros are sending France (1-1) to the mound to make his fifth start of the season.
-He is 1-1 with a 3.43 ERA and 18 strikeouts in 21 2/3 innings pitched.
+- Bielak (1-2 with a 3.55 ERA and 22 strikeouts in 25 1/3 innings pitched) gets the start for the Astros, his fifth of the season.

-- The right-hander last appeared on Tuesday against the Milwaukee Brewers, when he tossed 5 2/3 innings, allowing one earned run while giving up five hits.
+- In his most recent appearance on Wednesday, the righty threw 6 2/3 innings against the Milwaukee Brewers, giving up four earned runs while surrendering five hits.

-- The 28-year-old has amassed an ERA of 3.43, with 7.7 strikeouts per nine innings, in four games this season.
-Opponents are batting .244 against him.
+- The 27-year-old has put up an ERA of 3.55, with 7.8 strikeouts per nine innings, in five games this season.
+Opponents are hitting .300 against him.

 © 2023 Data Skrive.
 All rights reserved.